Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 A visit to Stanthorpe wouldn’t be complete without visiting at least a couple of wineries!!
 Devote a day (or two) of your itinerary to wine tastings and wander through the vineyards where you can all see the grapes.

-Of course, there are approximately one zillion wineries in Stanthorpe but these are a few whose wines we can especially recommend:
+There are 50+ wineries in Stanthorpe, so I haven’t visited them all, but these are a few whose wines I can especially recommend:

 Balancing Heart Vineyard

-Balancing Heart Vineyard gets its name from the natural granite rock formation which resembles a heart balancing on a rock.
-The property is gorgeous with the cellar door, surrounded by a range of massive granite boulders in the background as well as the vineyard and dam in the foreground.
+Balancing Heart Vineyard gets its name from the natural granite rock formation, which resembles a heart balancing on a rock.
+The property is gorgeous, with the cellar door surrounded by a range of massive granite boulders in the background and the vineyard and dam in the foreground.
 You can even see as far as the next state from here!

 Balancing Heart Vineyard offers a range of red and white wines from classic Chardonnay and Shiraz to Verdelho, Viognier, and their signature blends Campfire White and Campfire Red.